WHOIGit/PhytO-ARM/content/ROS System Integration/Operating Winch.md

 rostopic echo -n 1 /motor_aft/motion
 ```

-I recommend establishing a table of encoder position to depth mappings.
-Once you have this table, we can set a safety envelope on the motor position so that the motor will refuse to exceed the bounds:
+We recommend establishing a table of encoder position to depth mappings.
+(DO WE HAVE THIS TABLE?
+COULD WE SHARE?).
+You can set a safety envelope on the motor position so that the motor will refuse to exceed the bounds and thus not put your instruments into the bottom or pull them out of the water:

 ```{bash}
 rosservice call /motor_aft/set_position_envelope "{ min: <X>, max: <Y> }"
 ```

-The calculation for converting a distance (in meters) to encoder counts is:
+## The calculation for converting a distance (in meters) to encoder counts is:

 8192 \* gear_ratio \* distance / spool_circumference

 where gear_ratio = 60 and we don't yet know the spool_circumference but we can derive it from your table.

+8192 is the number of encoder counts to turn the motor 360°